marciomat/reverse_engineering/hackthebox/headache/README.md

             0x0000135e      c3             ret
 ```

 And of course this `fcn.000013c1` looks just like a `main()` function.
-Meaning, it executes the same instructions to print the same messages we see on the screen when we run the binary.
+Meaning, it executes the instructions to print the same messages we see on the screen when we run the binary.

 And there is, in fact, a flag hidden there!
 But it's a fake flag...